-The DIAP also responds to challenges and opportunities through consultation, and by addressing issues identified in state, national, and international documents on disability.
+The DIAP also responds to challenges and opportunities through consultation, and by addressing issues identified in state, national and international documents on disability.

 The Disability Inclusion Act 2014 ('the Act') was passed by Parliament in August 2014.
-The Act requires local councils to include Disability Inclusion Action Planning in the development of their Integrated Community Planning and Reporting (specifically in their delivery program and operational plans) by 2017.
+The Act requires local councils to include Disability Inclusion Action Planning in the development of their Integrated Community Planning and Reporting (specifically in their Delivery Program and Operational Plans) by 2017.

-The purpose of the Campbelltown City DIAP is to promote positive attitudes to disability inclusion across the City, providing a basis for policy and action by government, business and non-government sectors as our city grows.
+The purpose of the Campbelltown City DIAP is to promote positive attitudes to disability inclusion across the city, and provides a basis for policy and action by government, business and non-government sectors as our city grows.